afosto/quicq-wordpress/README.txt

 3. Create your free Afosto account via https://afosto.app/auth/signup
 4. Install the Quicq app in your Afosto account
 5. Create your own CDN through the onboarding steps in Afosto
-6. Copy the URL key from your CDN into the Qucq plugin settings
+6. Copy the URL key from your CDN into the Quicq plugin settings
 7. Check Activate Quicq to optimize all your images
 8. Enjoy optimized images on your WordPress site